MasterGauthe/achlys/src/Readme.md

 ## earthquake

 The goal of this distributed program is to detect earthquakes or seismic disturbances using several GRISP boards connected together.
-Thanks to the sensors we can gather data like 3D accelerometer or gyroscope and process them to detect the slightest movement or vibration.
+Thanks to the sensors, we can gather data like 3D accelerometer or gyroscope and process them to detect the slightest movement or vibration.

 Each grisp execute a permanent task that will regularly sense the vibrations of the ground.
 In case of movement detection, the program shares its id with other nodes in the network to inform that a movement has been detected.
 Since there may be many false positives, an earthquake alert will only be activated if almost all connected nodes have detected a recent movement.